-Suppose we are given a vertex $v$ of $\Gamma$ and a connected component $G \in \pi_0(\Gamma \setminus v)$.
-Write $G'$ for the set of vertices of $\Gamma'$ which map to $G$.
-Slightly abusing notation, define the ideal sheaf $\ca{I}_{G^c}$ on $C_U/U$ to be the restriction to $C_U$ of the ideal sheaf $\ca{I}_{G'^c}$ on $C_{U'}/U'$.
+Suppose we are given a vertex $v$ of $\Gamma'$ and a connected component $G' \in \pi_0(\Gamma' \gdiff v)$.
+Write $G$ for the set of vertices of $\Gamma_S$ which map to $G'$.
+Slightly abusing notation, define the ideal sheaf $\ca{I}_{G'^c}$ on $C_{\schart'}/\schart'$ to be the restriction to $C_{\schart'}$ of the ideal sheaf $\ca{I}_{G^c}$ on $C_{\schart}/\schart$.

-Given any morphism $f\colon T \ra S$ we define a \emph{$\Gamma$-enriched structure} on $T$ to be the data of, for each vertex $v$ of $\Gamma$ and connected component $G \in \pi_0(\Gamma \setminus v)$, an invertible quotient
+Given any morphism $f\colon T \ra S'$ we define a \emph{$\Gamma_S/\Gamma'$-enriched structure} on $T$ to be the data of, for each vertex $v$ of $\Gamma'$ and connected component $G' \in \pi_0(\Gamma' \gdiff v)$, an invertible quotient

-of sheaves on $C_T$, such that the tensor product of all the line bundles $\cl{L}_{(v,G)}$ is $T$-locally trivial on $C_T$, and such that each $\cl L_{(v,G)}$ has total degree zero on every fibre of $C/T$.
-The pullback is defined in the evident way (just pull back the invertible quotients --- the combinatorial data is unchanged), yielding a presheaf
+of sheaves on $C_T$, such that the tensor product of all the line bundles $\cl{L}_{(v,G')}$ is $T$-locally trivial on $C_T$, and such that each $\cl L_{(v,G')}$ has total degree zero on every fibre of $C_T/T$.
+The set of $\Gamma_S/\Gamma'$-enriched structures on $T$ is denoted $\ca{E}_{\Gamma_S/\Gamma'}(T)$.
+Pulling back $\Gamma_S/\Gamma'$-enriched structures is defined in the evident way (just pull back the invertible quotients --- the combinatorial data is unchanged), yielding a presheaf